mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 56:42

-So, [we find] nothing he likes here.
+So, we find nothing he likes here.
 I point out, “How about this?” or “How about that?”
 He doesn't like anything.
 So finally, right before he left, he stands up here, and he says: “Only this place is very calm.
 No one sitting here, no one there; only I am here.”
 He said to me, “Only this place makes me calm, return to human.”
 Can you imagine?

 That's why making arrangement of the environment, and the sensory world, and also the brain system, and the movement system, and the internal organs – all things arranged perfectly – at that time, immediately, he can feel calm.
 The moment he feels calm, that means dullness and distraction drop off, from the first.
 Don't you think so?
 Yes it is.
 Not only dullness and distraction; all [delusions](glossary#delusion) drop off.
 “Drop off” doesn't mean destroy.
 Just drop off; there's no chance to poke their head into someplace.
 Just, keep quiet.

 For instance, as long as he is standing here, feeling quiet, no one can hit him.
 I don't want to hit him.
 Even though an FBI person came, I told him, "Just wait a minute.
 I can tell him."
 Even the FBI cannot hit him, because he feels calm.
 Even though you get angry with me, I just sit down here and gassho; can you hit me?
-Or I smile at you; while I am smiling at you, [can you] hit me?
+Or I smile at you; while I am smiling at you, can you hit me?
 No. *[He laughs.]* So finally, you smile too.
 That means anger drops off.
 Anger drops off while you are smiling.

 ##### 59:40

-Little boys in [Green Gulch \[Farm\]](glossary#green-gulch) – during the mealtime, we shouldn't say anything, so everybody is quiet.
+Little boys in [Green Gulch Farm](glossary#green-gulch) – during the mealtime, we shouldn't say anything, so everybody is quiet.
 Kids’ [delusions](glossary#delusion) drop off very naturally, so the moment when they come into the Green Gulch dining room, all delusions drop off, so they keep quiet.
 That's interesting.

 And then, during the meal, the [Ino](glossary#ino) hit the one clapper – *[clap]* – that means the sign of giving permission to talk.
 So the Ino hit the clapper once, and immediately a little boy said, “Hi!” *[He laughs.]* Immediately he said to me, “Hi!”
 So I said, “Hi!” *[Laughter.]* This is very interesting.

 ##### 1:00:46

 Anyway, we don't know how much [delusions](glossary#delusion) drop off.
-We don't realize, we don't perceive how much [they drop away], because the dropping off is possible only when you [feel] calm right now, right here.
+We don't realize, we don't perceive how much they drop away, because the dropping off is possible only when you feel calm right now, right here.
 At that time, no delusions come up – so, immediately you are right in the middle of total personality.
 You can manifest yourself just like a waterspout, blooming.
-But you don't perceive [it].
+But you don't perceive it.
 And also, we don't know how much, we don't realize what it is, because it's too quick – simultaneous.

-That is ... [to] sow a good seed.
+That is ... to sow a good seed.
 Good time and occasion, and good conditions – we can create them, right now, right here.

 That's why [shikantaza](glossary#shikantaza) is not a means to an end – leaving here to reach the other shore, struggling for getting [enlightenment](glossary#enlightenment), et cetera.
 This is fine; well this is very nice, this is a kind of [zazen](glossary#zazen).
 So, you can do this – but, what you are struggling for is nothing but a distraction.
 This is really true.
 Distraction is one of the delusions; so this is still a [delusion](glossary#delusion).